 The rivers have shrunk.
 The marine diversity and coastal ecology have drastically worsened.
 Surface water has fallen and contaminated.
 Salinity has increased.
 The lives and the livelihoods of people are badly aﬀected.
 The more than 800 rivers and tributaries that crisscross Bangladesh’s plain land that gave shape to its economy, culture and heritage are now at risk.
 So is the general wellbeing of people.

-The Water Museum of Bangladesh is a community-led museum, and it is home to a number of permanent collections: water samples of 87 trans-boundary rivers, artifacts of riverine communities, infographics on water footprints, the riverine activities and the Kuakata Declaration (see below), a Bangladesh’s rivers map and a list of Bangladesh’s trans-boundary rivers, rivers-related literature, research books and documentaries.
+The Water Museum has got several permanent collections: Water samples of 87 transboundary rivers, artifacts of riverine community, infographics on water footprints, the riverine activities and the Kuakata Declaration, a Bangladesh’s rivers map and a list of Bangladesh’s trans-boundary rivers; rivers-related literature, research books and documentaries

 1. Water samples of 87 trans-boundary rivers